 Caring for Senior Dogs with Dr. Ava Frick on Your Natural Dog Podcast

 The lifestyle and diet that works for a puppy may not continue to work as your dog ages, but often we forget to make changes to best support our senior dogs.
-In this episode, Dr. Ava Frick discusses the importance of paying attention to your dogs’ digestion, behavior, and mobility as they age.
+In this episode of Your Natural Dog with Angela Ardolino, we’re joined by Dr. Ava Frick, a unique leader in the veterinary field making it possible to achieve higher quality of life for the longest possible amount of time.
+Dr. Frick joins us to discuss caring for senior dogs and pets, and the importance of paying attention to your dogs’ digestion, behavior, and mobility as they age.
 She also shares some common signs of aging and explains how planning and nutrition in the puppy stage can help your dog stay healthier in the future.

 Caring for Senior Dogs